Get insight into product photography, post-production, and eCommerce product image best practices.

 Productivity is your total image counter.

-The primary number is how many images you’ve uploaded for retouching during the current calendar month.
-It resets on the first of each month.
+The primary number is how many images you’ve uploaded for retouching the last 30 days.

 The trend arrow and percentage compares the last 30 days with the previous 30 days.

 And to give your current productivity context, we keep a running count of your all-time images processed.

 Quality measures how many images are successful on first delivery the last 30 days.

 The last 30 days are compared to the previous 30 days to create your trend data.